iliyan-trifonov/page-views/README.md

 ## Tech stuff
 This script uses PHP and Memcached to store the number of page views on the current domain using the HTTP_HOST variable as a key and only increasing the page views value.
 Memcached CAS() is used for atomicity.
+No personal information is taken from the visitor at all, it's just your domain keeping how many times its pages are opened.

 ## How to use it?
 You edit the config/config.php file, probably just changing the memcached server address if it's not running